shohamy7/ObservabilityOnboarding/learning/README.md

 # Intro

-Welcome to ObservabiliTeam!
+Welcome to ObservabilityTeam!
 We're thrilled to have you as a part of the team.
-You will start your journey by learning about Observability as a concept, and you'll slowly dive into advance features and concept in the Observability and Monitoring ecosystem.
+You will start your journey by learning about Observability as a concept, and you'll slowly dive into advanced features and concepts in the Observability and Monitoring ecosystem.

 ## Note